DarkWinzo/ChatPulse/example/README.md

 This is a complete example of a WhatsApp bot built using the ChatPulse library.

+## Important Note

+This example includes a **DEMO MODE** that demonstrates the bot functionality without connecting to real WhatsApp servers.
+This is because the ChatPulse library shown here is a framework/template that would need a complete WhatsApp Web protocol implementation to work with real WhatsApp servers.

+- **Demo Mode (default)**: Shows bot structure and command handling without real WhatsApp connection
+- **Live Mode**: Attempts real WhatsApp connection (requires complete protocol implementation)

 ## Features

 - 🤖 **Command System** - Prefix-based commands (!help, !ping, etc.)